 If for any reason in childhood, the nose is completely blocked and the person is unable to breathe through the nose (like a child with a large third tonsil), his nose does not grow, so it remains narrow and relatively small.
 The faces of these people do not have proper transverse growth and in adulthood they usually have a long face and non-prominent cheeks.
 In these people, the tip of the nose may look relatively large due to the narrowness of the upper part of the nose (Figure 1, right).
-One of the characteristics of such people is that they always have their mouths open and their teeth are visible without laughing and talking (factors affecting the shape of the nose).
+One of the characteristics of such people is that they always have their mouths open and their teeth are visible without laughing and talking.

 A person who suffers from a fracture of the nose as a child due to trauma, although this fracture is small and imperceptible at first, but over time causes the bones of the nose to grow crooked and eventually creates a deformed and asymmetrical nose that With the help of rhinoplasty, these problems can be solved.
-For rhinoplasty, it is recommended to refer to the best rhinosurgeon who has a relatively good history in cosmetic facial surgery (effective factors in the shape of the nose) .
+For rhinoplasty, it is recommended to refer to the best rhinosurgeon who has a relatively good history in cosmetic facial surgery.

 If in childhood, only one nasal passage is constantly blocked and the opposite side is open, this can cause a difference in the growth of the nasal cavity and sinuses on both sides of the face, and eventually, one side of the face is larger or smaller than the opposite half of the face. .
-Although facial asymmetry is present in almost all healthy people, people with the above problem show this condition much more clearly (factors affecting the shape of the nose) .
+Although facial asymmetry is present in almost all healthy people, people with the above problem show this condition much more clearly ( What causes a big nose? )

 These are just some of the environmental factors that affect the shape of the nose.
 In a nutshell, all childhood nasal and sinus diseases can affect the appearance of the nose if they become chronic.
-Therefore, with proper treatment, nasal deformity can be prevented.
-(Factors affecting the shape of the nose)
+Therefore, with proper treatment, nasal deformity can be prevented. ( What causes a big nose? )

 It is recommended that if your child has any of the following problems see an ear, nose and throat specialist for examination and treatment.